Hexagram 9 · ䷈

 Returning together to the way is good because the central position is present.

-The spokes burst from the wheels of the wagon.
-Husband and wife roll their eyes.
+The spokes burst out of the wagon wheels.
+Man and wife roll their eyes.

 Small Image